awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 ------

-To list only the aliases that are associated with a particular CMK, use the `KeyId` parameter\.
-Its value can be the [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN) of any CMK in the region\.
+To list only the aliases that are associated with a particular KMS key, use the `KeyId` parameter\.
+Its value can be the [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN) of any KMS key in the region\.
 You cannot specify an alias name or alias ARN\.

 ------
 #### [ Java ]